-Similarly, in fiscal 2012, The City's contributions to the Trust decreased by \$126 million from the fiscal 2011 level, as a result of an increase in planned asset drawdowns of available Trust assets to cover a portion of the current year Trust Pay-Go ("Drawdown") for the year of \$672 million versus \$395 million in fiscal year 2011.
+In fiscal 2013, The City's contributions to the Trust decreased by \$184 million from the fiscal 2012 level, as a result of an increase in planned drawdowns of available Trust assets to cover a portion of the current year Trust Pay-Go ("Drawdown") for the year of \$1 billion versus \$672 million in fiscal year 2012.
 Instead of putting these funds into the NYC RHBT, The City earmarked such funds for other purposes.
+The Non-Trust OPEB declined in fiscal year 2013 primarily due to the revision of assumptions regarding relative utilization by non-Medicare eligible retirees and active employees and their dependents.